Loading Icon White

 OPENINGS

 Any air that flows through the parachute does not aid in expansion or inflation.
 While permeable cloth is overall a benefit to opening characteristics, adding some ZP is a benefit to early span and chord expansion.
-In short, ZP nose canopies open faster.
+In short, ZP nose canopies open faster

 You’re a grown-up (sort of) and we believe in you.
 You can figure out how to pack a parachute that has a few centimeters of ZP on the leading edge.
 It takes most people about five packjobs to dial it in.